thags/LoVi/readme.md

 Call lovi from the command line using `lovi <name from config file>` This will open and tail the most recent file in the "filepath" for the given config "name".

+`hotkey` is optional.

+A hotkey will immediately switch to view / tail the related filepath from whichever file you are currently viewing.

+Reserved / Default Hotkeys:
+`q` : Exits LoVi